BilkentAudio/Wwise-MCP/README.md

 - Be sure you are using python version 3.13+
 - More info can be found [here](https://github.com/bilkentaudiodev/Wwise-MCP/blob/main/app/README.md)

+# ⚠️ macOS Compatability
+- The current macOS build is Apple Silicon only (arm64).
+- Intel Macs (x86_64) are not supported and will fail with errors like bad CPU type in executable.
+- macOS may block the app on first launch due to Gatekeeper or quarantine flags.
+Ensure macOS settings allow launching apps from external sources.

 # License
 Apache
 # Feedback/Questions